Rudolf Steiner and Le Droit Humain?

 Maybe a question is: are both photos indeed from the first convention?
 There is some confusion about the year too.
 Most sources speak of 1920 for the first convention, some of 1921.
 Could there have been a ‘test run’ and a ‘real convention’?

 Or perhaps, are the photos are taken further apart, judging ‘Steiner’s’ face up to some 20 years, and did the years get mixed up?
 That is not too convincing either.
 Look at the man in the chair:

 That’s the same person, right?
-That’s Eugène Piron (1863 – 1929) who was Grandmaster of the International Order of Mixed Gender Freemasonry Le Droit Humain from 1918 to 1928/9, so he wouldn’t have sat in the chair 20 years before the convent.
+That’s Eugène Piron (1863 – 1929) who was Grandmaster of the International Order of Mixed Gender Freemasonry Le Droit Humain from 1918 to 1928/9.
 His face does seem a bit more puffy on the right and his hair is not entirely the same.
 The photos could have been taken on different days, or in different years, but not as far apart that Steiner would seem 20 years younger.

 The French Wikipedia has Piron Grandmaster until 1921 which would have narrowed down the possible years for both photos, but the website of the French federation says that Lucien Levi succeeded him in 1929, so it seems that Wikipedia has the dates wrong.
 Indeed, they have no name between 1921 and 1928 which is weird.

 Before Piron came three female Grandmasters, so the photos can’t be taken before 1918.
 As we saw Piron was succeeded by Lucien Lévi, but these two can impossibly be mixed up.
 It follows that to all likelihood both photos were made between 1918 and 1928.